gvp-study/CarND-Capstone/Capstone.md

 The tl_detector.py file sets up a image processing routine which will subscribe to the /image_color topic and compute the trajectory as a set of waypoints along with appropriate velocities.
 These waypoints are computed for a fixed look ahead distance and will have velocities adjusted to make sure they decelerate gently to a stop if the traffic light is red and smoothly accelerate to full speed when the traffic light is green.
 ![alt text][image3]

+In this version, I use a two step method to implement the tl_detector/image_classification module.
+The first step detects the traffic light in the image if there is one and the second step classifies the detected traffic light for the color.
+This particular implementation uses Tensorflow object detection using a pretrained model from the COCO dataset for the first step.
+Once the traffic light is detected and the bounding box found, a second network is used to recognize the state of the traffic light as being green, yellow or red.
+The two networks operate in series on every camera image from the car.

 ## DBW Node
 The dbw_node.py file subscribes to a /twist_cmd topic and computes the throttle brake and steering values of the car based on the velocities set in the waypoints and publishes them.
 ![alt text][image4]